 Interestingly, the most important factor is often the creditworthiness of your clients, not your own business credit score.
 If you’re billing reliable sources like government programs or major insurance companies, your rates will likely be lower.
 The financing company is more concerned with their ability to pay than your agency’s financial history.
 Finally, the longer it takes for your clients to pay their invoices, the higher the fee might be, as the financing company has its money out for a longer period.

-How to Qualify for AR Financing
+Do You Qualify for AR Financing?

 If you’re worried about a long, complicated application process, I have some good news.
 Qualifying for accounts receivable financing is often more straightforward than getting a traditional bank loan.
 Think about applying for a bank loan: they want to see years of tax returns, a detailed business plan, and a strong credit score.
 It can feel like you’re jumping through endless hoops, only to wait weeks for an answer.
 AR financing flips that model on its head.